About / Our Mission

 Background: Front Range Equine Rescue was incorporated as a Colorado non-profit on 8/1/97.
 Front Range Equine Rescue began as an all volunteer organization with Board members providing the initial foster homes.
 A small self-care facility soon housed several of the incoming rescue horses as well.

-Over the years, Front Range has worked hard to increase its capacity.
+Since beginning in 1997, Front Range Equine Rescue (FRER) has been able to increase its capacity thanks to tremendous donor support.
 In 2006, FRER purchased a property in Larkspur.
-A major gift campaign in 2007-2009 allowed for further expansion with the purchase of additional acreage in Larkspur.
-Horses were also kept at 2-3 other private facilities in Colorado to help meet rescue program needs.
+And as a result of a major gift campaign during 2007-2009, further expansion occurred with the purchase of additional acreage also in Larkspur.
+Rescue horses were also kept at 2-3 other private facilities in Colorado to help meet rescue program needs for rehabilitation, training, adoption and other services.

-Events, education, special programs, and advocacy continue in Colorado under the direction of Board members and FRER’s President.
+Events, education, special programs, and advocacy continue in Colorado under the direction of Board members and FRER’s President who is in charge of the East Coast location.
 There are no changes to Front Range Equine Rescue’s mission, goals, programs, activities, or national campaigns to responsibly end horse slaughter and “Save the Wild Horses.”
-Front Range continues to use a fulfillment company in Pueblo, CO to process replies to mailers which donors receive throughout the year.
-From 2014-2017, Front Range operated additional rescue services at a private farm in Virginia during a temporary expansion project phase.
+Front Range continues to use a mail processing and fulfillment company in Pueblo, CO to process replies to mailers which donors receive throughout the year.